 “I guess I am.”

 “If we planned out a schedule together, would you agree to stick by it, and be accountable to me?”

 I love this story because it so perfectly depicts the struggle that human beings face as adolescents.
 The need to prove ourselves.
 The growing need to be independent of parents, but nevertheless, nervous about doing it all alone.
 And most of all, the absolute need for a mentor.
 Someone, not our parents, who will accept us for who we are and listen to us seriously without judgment.
 Almost everyone of us can name someone that took an interest in us when we were young and made a huge impact on our lives.
 A mentor can be a grandparent, an aunt, a neighbor, a teacher, an athletic coach, or of course, a Boy Scout leader.

 As your son works his way toward Eagle Scout rank, please encourage him to interact with mentors.
 Even if you have been a Scout leader for many years, purposefully avoid counseling your own son whenever possible.
 Send him elsewhere.
-As an example, in the troop in which I am involved, parents are not allowed to tent with their sons on outings.
+As an example, in most Boy Scout troops, parents are not allowed to tent with their sons on outings.
 It interrupts the patrol method as well as the mentorship process.
 Parents are expected to be mentors to all the other boys.